 The blood is taken into our laboratories where it may be separated into 3 components - Red Blood Cells, Plasma and Platelets.
 Each of these components is then stored at our main Blood Centres until they are ready to be transported to the hospital to be given to a patient in need.

 Each and every donation is tested for a blood group, and screened and tested for a variety of diseases to reduce any chance of these conditions being passed onto patients.

-Blood donations are carefully handled and treated with respect, and are vital in helping someone in need like Kelvin.
+Blood donations are carefully handled and treated with respect, and are vital in helping someone in need.

 You sure do AND Chocolate biscuits, but remember to do the dishes when you finish!
 Just joking about the dishes, we take care of all that for you so you can just relax!